-10.1.1 Known problems in the framework
+11.1.1 Known problems in the framework

 - The framework may not parse annotations from skeleton files if the skeleton files are older than the classfiles.
-Running touch on the skeleton files solve this problem.
-You can use touch-jdk task (e.g. run ant touch-jdk) to invoke touch on all the jdk files. - The framework is missing a check for type argument subtyping in method invocations if the type arguments are inferred.
+Running ant touch-jdk solves this problem, by applying the touch program to each distributed skeleton file. - The framework is missing a check for type argument subtyping in method invocations if the type arguments are inferred. - The checks for enclosed types are not yet fully tested.

-10.1.2 Known problems in the Nullness checker
+11.1.2 Known problems in the Nullness checker